 - The amount you are Claiming - see below.

 Take your time when entering your Claim on MCOL and get your facts 100% right.
 Your claim will be scrutinised by the Court prior to approval and any factual errors will come back to haunt you if your Claim progresses to a Hearing.

 You'll need the name and full address of the defendant including postcode in order to make your Claim, this is because Court documents are served by 1st Class mail and if the address is incorrect, the defendant can say that he didn't receive one or more Court documents and the case could be thrown out on that basis.

-If you don't know the defendant's address you can try websites such as www.freefindpeopleuk.co.uk ; online electoral roles www.192.com/help/tools-guides/electoral-roll ; or if you want to find the owner of the house you are renting try: www.landregistry.gov.uk ; be warned that finding an address online is a hit-and-miss affair and the above sites have limited free usage.
+If you don't know the defendant's address try online electoral roles such as: www.192.com/help/tools-guides/electoral-roll ; or if you want to find the owner of the house you are renting try: www.gov.uk/government/organisations/land-registry ; be warned that finding someone's address online can be a hit-and-miss affair.
 If you know some of the defendant's address, the Royal Mail Postcode finder may help in establishing the postcode, district etc.

 I would advise that you prepare your particulars of claim explanation beforehand, as it can be a difficult to produce a clear, concise description of your Claim that includes all relevant detail.
 It may be worth getting a friend to proof-read your spiel before submission, don't forget that you are writing to someone (the Court) who knows nothing about you, what happened or how you got to that point.